 To make things even more exciting, we asked a few of the authors to join in and share a little bit about what we can expect from their books.
 There are two panels during the webinar.
 The first panel features authors who are reimagining Disney stories in brand new ways.
 This panel is moderated by Julia Smith, Books for Youth senior editor at Booklist, and includes J.J.
 Gilbert, author of The Mouse Watch, Estelle Laure, author of City of Villains, Alyssa Moon, author of Delphine and the Silver Needle, and Emma Theriault, author of Rebel Rose.
 The second panel features authors from the Rick Riordan Presents imprint discussing their upcoming books.
 This panel is moderated by Stephanie Lurie, the editor of Rick Riordan Presents, and features J. C. Cervantes, author of The Shadow Crosser, Sarwat Chadda, author of City of the Plague God, and Kwame Mbalia, author of Tristan Strong Destroys the World.

 The below permission license from DPW is limited to our Disney Press imprint and does not include Disney-Hyperion.
 The copyright for most of our Disney-Hyperion titles live with each author, so please check their website and/or social media posts.
-Mo Willems has granted permission here, Ryan T. Higgins has granted permission here, and Rick Riordan has granted permission here.
+Mo Willems has granted permission here, Ryan T. Higgins has granted permission here, and Rick Riordan has also granted his permission.